smoil/in_format/README.md

 The `in_format` method is the most general and accepts a getter and/or a setter.

-Under the hood these override the existing setters/getters and process the value through the supplied Proc/lambda.
+Under the hood these replace the existing setters/getters and process the value through the supplied Proc/lambda and set/read the value using the hash syntax (`self[:attribute_name]`).

+There is an `alias` option which will instead alias the existing getter/setter with an underscore and set/read values using the aliased methods.
+This can be useful if you want to combine `in_format` with `attr_accessor` or gems like `attr_encrypted` (just be sure that the aliased methods exist before using `in_format`).

 You can access the original getter by passing `true` to the new one (assuming you supplied a getter).